Go Beyond Earth: Understanding Human Actions and Scenes in Microgravity Environments: Dataset Composition

 \section{Dataset Composition}

 We release the \textit{MicroG-4M} dataset, comprising the following subsets:

-\textbf{Fine-Grained Human Action Recognition Subset:} Contains fine-grained, multi-label annotations for spatiotemporal human action detection, comprising $4,759$ manually annotated three-second video clips from authentic microgravity environments.
+\textbf{Fine-Grained Human Action Recognition Subset:} Contains fine-grained, multi-label annotations for spatiotemporal human action detection, comprising $4{,}759$ manually annotated three-second video clips from authentic microgravity environments.
 Each clip includes annotations for up to five distinct actions per detected individual.
-The $50$ action labels are organized into three categories: Object Manipulation ($4,976$ annotations, $37.60\%$), Person Interaction ($1,198$ annotations, $32.34\%$), and Person Movement ($1,037$ annotations, $30.07\%$).
+The $50$ action labels are organized into three categories: Object Manipulation ($4{,}986$ annotations, $37.60\%$), Person Interaction ($4{,}288$ annotations, $32.34\%$), and Person Movement ($3{,}987$ annotations, $30.07\%$).
+Object Manipulation includes actions involving physical objects or equipment, Person Interaction involves social or physical engagement with others, and Person Movement covers individual postural or locomotor motion.
+These categories are derived from AVA’s~\cite{gu2018ava} atomic action labels and regrouped for semantic coherence under microgravity conditions, following macro-level groupings similar to those adopted in AVA-based fine-grained action recognition benchmarks~\cite{peng2024referring}.
 Figure~\ref{fig:label_statistics}(d) illustrates the distribution of these categories in both real and simulated video clips, while Figure~\ref{fig:label_statistics}(e) shows the distribution of person counts per clip, highlighting the diversity of social configurations.
-Overall, the subset contains $13,261$ action annotations, including $9,610$ from real footage, $3,651$ from simulated sources, and $390,000$ bounding box annotations.

-\textbf{Video Caption Subset:} Comprises $1,238$ detailed, semantically rich descriptions validated against official aerospace agency documentation for astronaut identities, spacecraft locations, actions, appearances, and interactions.
+Overall, the subset contains $13{,}261$ action annotations, including $9{,}610$ from real footage, $3{,}651$ from simulated sources, and $390{,}000$ bounding box annotations. \textbf{Video Caption Subset:} Comprises $1{,}238$ detailed, semantically rich descriptions validated against official aerospace agency documentation for astronaut identities, spacecraft locations, actions, appearances, and interactions.
 Each caption corresponds uniquely to one video clip.
-The word cloud visualization in Figure \ref{fig:label_statistics}(a) provides insights into frequently mentioned terms and concepts, illustrating the thematic and semantic distribution of the captions.
+The word cloud visualization in Figure \ref{fig:label_statistics}(a) provides insights into frequently mentioned terms and concepts, illustrating the thematic and semantic distribution of the captions. \textbf{Visual Question Answering (VQA) Subset:} Includes $7,428$ structured QA pairs, systematically generated and refined via MLLMs to ensure linguistic fluency, semantic relevance, and comprehensive coverage of detailed actions and broader context, with each of the $1,238$ video clips associated with up to six diverse QA pairs.
+Figure~\ref{fig:label_statistics}(b) and (c) show word clouds for questions and answers separately, revealing prevalent inquiry types and common semantic patterns within the dataset.
+Figure~\ref{fig:label_statistics} presents representative video clips from the dataset, demonstrating typical annotation examples and highlighting the visual and semantic diversity of the dataset.